citp/privacy-policy-historical/s/sh/sha/shawacademy.com.md

 ## Notification of Changes

 We will post any changes to this Privacy Policy 30 days before their effective date so you will always know what information we collect, how we use it, and under what circumstances, if any, we disclose it.
 You are responsible for periodically checking our web site for changes to this Privacy Policy.
 Continued use of the service will signify that you agree to any such changes.
-You may opt-out of any posted change to our collection, use or disclosure of your personal information by sending an e-mail to privacy@Shaw Academy.com.
+You may opt-out of any posted change to our collection, use or disclosure of your personal information by sending an e-mail to privacy@shawacademy.com.

-If you have any questions regarding this Privacy Policy, please contact privacy@Shaw Academy.com
+If you have any questions regarding this Privacy Policy, please contact privacy@shawacademy.com

 ## Definitions